10 Ways To Incorporate Storytelling In Web Design

-Stories play a central role in any culture.
-Their original purpose is to entertain, educate, and to teach us moral values.
+Stories have always been a powerful tool to entertain, educate, and to teach people moral values.
 Back in the days when there was no mass media, stories were passed on from person to person, from generation to generation.
 Later, they were written down, duplicated, and easily accessible to the masses.
-With every new medium people kept finding new and more advanced ways to preserve and share their stories.

 Now, in the age of the Internet, it is time to turn things around.
 It’s no longer about how a medium can help us to pass on our stories.
 It’s about how stories can help us get the most out of this new medium.

-In his article Why Storytelling is the Ultimate Weapon, Jonathan Gottschall explains how stories can function as Trojan Horses: “The audience accepts the story because, for a human, a good story always seems like a gift.
+Jonathan Gottschall describes storytelling as the Ultimate Weapon.
+He explains how stories can function as Trojan Horses: “The audience accepts the story because, for a human, a good story always seems like a gift.
 But the story is actually just a delivery system for the teller’s agenda.
 A story is a trick for sneaking a message into the fortified citadel of the human mind.”

 So, obviously, stories are a very powerful tool of communicating a message.
 Storytelling helps us to engage people and make them listen and accept what we have to say.
 Let’s take a look at 10 different ways how to incorporate storytelling in your web design in order to communicate your messages more effectively.